echille/E.-Chille-Open-Lab-Notebook/_posts/2022-02-27-primer-phylogeny-workflow.md

 **We will use Pocillopora_acuta_HIv1___Scaffold_000107F___length_1282968.463903-464598.profilin.min4.fasta as input into raxmlGUI**

-### 2) Make phylogeny in raxmlGUI to verify region reconstitutes our full SNP phylogeny
+### 2) Make phylogeny with raxmlGUI (v2.0.7) and FigTree (v1.4.4) to verify region reconstitutes our full SNP phylogeny

 1. Exit the Rutgers **coral** server and ```scp``` the fasta file, Pocillopora_acuta_HIv1___Scaffold_000107F___length_1282968.463903-464598.profilin.min4.fasta, to your local computer.

-2. Open raxmlGUI.
+2. Open raxmlGUI

 3. Load alignment file (Pocillopora_acuta_HIv1___Scaffold_000107F___length_1282968.463903-464598.profilin.min4.fasta)

 4. Ensure that the GTR model (for nucleotides) is selected

-5. Run ML Tree Inference with 500 Runs.
+5. Run ML Tree Inference with 500 Runs

 6. Select an outgroup.
 I selected Pacuta_ATAC_TP7_1445 because it was the weird triploid that reverted back to the diploid state.

 7. Click "Run Model Test"

-8. Exit RAxML and open FigTree v1.4.4
+8. Exit RAxML and open FigTree

-9. Reroot the tree by preference.
+9. Reroot the tree by preference

 8. Import clade and ploidy .txt annotation file